datacommonsorg/docsite/contributing/adding_datasets.md

 ####  Adding fields to your statistical variable definitions

 Once you've named the variables you'll be adding to the graph, you need to add fields as appropriate.
-Data Commons requires the node name supplied, a typeOf field set to StatisticalVariable, and a [populationType]() to be specified ().
+Data Commons requires the node name supplied, a typeOf field set to StatisticalVariable, and a populationType to be specified.
 Here is an example:

 ```
 Node: dcid:Count_HousingUnit_OwnerOccupied_AsFractionOf_Count_HousingUnit_OccupiedHousingUnit